echo2echo/Perl-Email-Tools/README.md

 Or

     $ cpanm MIME::Lite

+Or if these don't work try apt install on Ubuntu Linux

+    $ sudo apt install libmime-lite-perl

 This script runs in the same folder as the unique_sorted_emails.txt file described above in the merge_purge_sort.pl instructions.